modo-github/enviroplusweb/README.md

 - ### I got an error related with 'adau7002' while running Enviroplusweb

   After initialising the application, a series of errors appears in the terminal, ending with the message:
   `ValueError: No input device matching 'adau7002'`

-  This bug has an [open thread](https://github.com/pimoroni/enviroplus-python/issues/11) and is related to the drivers that are responsible for running the microphone.
+  This error has a related [open thread](https://github.com/pimoroni/enviroplus-python/issues/11) and looks like it's due to the drivers that are responsible for running the microphone.
   At the moment the quickest solution is to reboot your raspberry pi.

 - ### Raspberry Pi is running other services at localhost